Everest Base Camp trek in April with snowy landscape

 • Duffle Bag.

-• Farewell Dinner in Kathmandu before the final departure.
+• Farewell Dinner in Kathmandu before your final departure.

 Excludes

-• International Flight ticket from and to Nepal.
+• International Flight tickets to and from Nepal.

-• Major meals in Kathmandu (lunch and dinner).
+• Major meals during your stay in Kathmandu (includes breakfast).

 • Tips for Guides, Porters, and Staff.

-• Expenses other than the Price Include section.
+• Expenses other than the Price included section.

 Dates & Availability